This is a page for anyone having problems using the website of St. Augustine’s Church, Scaynes Hill, at https://sash.org.uk.

 If the problem you have is not described here then it is probably not one the webmaster knows about.
 Please e-mail John at firstname.lastname@example.org with as full a description as you can give of the problem, of the web browser you are using (this might be Internet Explorer 6, or Firefox 2, or some version of Safari, or …), of your operating system (possible operating systems are Windows XP, Windows 98, MacOS 10.3, …), and if possible of your screen resolution (this might range from 640x480, through 800x600 and 1024x768, up to very large values indeed) and colour settings.

 Yes, it does.
 It mostly affects the title at the top of the page and the navigation box.
-Part of this problem can be avoided using tables for layout, but these are being phased out in favour of CSS (see below), because of the screenreader issue described below and because tables make websites harder to maintain.
+This could largely be avoided using tables for layout, but these are deprecated in favour of CSS (see below), because of the screenreader issue described below and because tables make websites harder to maintain.

 There is currently no solution planned.
-Unfortunately, if you have large fonts then the layout will suffer.
+Unfortunately, if you use large fonts then the layout will suffer.

 This depends upon your screen resolution.
 Once the standard PC display resolution was 640x480.
 The website will not fit into a display this small.
 However, it will fit into 800x600, a display resolution introduced in the early 1990s, and into larger resolutions.

 There are two possible issues here, one for those using conventional computers, and another for users of mobile devices such as web-enabled telephones.
 For the first group, the answer is simple: if possible, change your display settings to a larger value.
-Very many modern websites expect at least 800x600 resolution, and many, such as that of the BBC News, now expect 1024x768 as a minimum.
+All modern websites expect a fairly high resolution, and all LCD displays are capable of producing this.

 The website uses cascading style sheets (CSS) to display.
 Most modern browsers are capable of understanding CSS, but some have the option of switching it off.

 Whether you enable it is your own choice, though it is hard to think of arguments against it for most people.
 Some partially-sighted people may, however, wish to use their own stylesheets when viewing web pages in general.
-In Firefox you can use View, Page Style to select how to view any website.
+Again, the settings for changing this differ between browsers.
 However, if the website still looks disorganised, even with the stylesheet, then the webmaster apologises but you are on your own.

 The nature of this problem has changed.
 There are now two possible outcomes, that of a page indicating that you have not reached a valid address, or that of a valid page different from what you had been expecting.
 In the former case, it means that the bookmarked page has probably been deleted, having reached the end of its life.
 Many pages are inherently ephemeral, and when they stop being useful they are removed.
 In the latter case, it would normally mean that a page has been rewritten, possibly as more than one page, and you have been directed to a reasonable equivalent page.